rogerallen/rogerallen.github.com/_posts/scriptcraft-for-creating-topography-in-minecraft.md

 *As you can see, the Minecraft Oregon is nearly indistingushable from the actual Oregon*

-An idea I've been kicking around for a while is trying to model our local topography in Minecraft.
-With ScriptCraft, it turned out to be pretty straightforward and I got a request from @walter on twitter to describe the process.
+With ScriptCraft, the [Geospatial Data Abstraction Library (GDAL)](http://www.gdal.org) and some basic programming, I was able to get our local region's topography into minecraft and posted my first picture on twitter.
+After a request from @walter on twitter to describe the process, I'm writing it down here.

-I'm metaphorically standing on the shoulders of Bjørn Sandvik who wrote [this great blog entry](http://blog.thematicmapping.org/2013/10/terrain-building-with-threejs-part-1.html) that educated and enabled me to decode the DEM data easily.
+I'm metaphorically standing on the shoulders of Bjørn Sandvik who wrote [this blog entry](http://blog.thematicmapping.org/2013/10/terrain-building-with-threejs-part-1.html) that enabled me to decode the DEM data easily.

-As an overview, here are the basics:
+Here is the overview of the process:

 0. Get the GDAL software package.
 1. Get the elevation data.